 These boots come with an easy-to-use, quick lacing system and a fantastic midsole system that helps absorb shock as you move.
 There’s also plenty of interior insulation to keep your feet warm no matter where you find yourself mountaineering.
 The Scarpa Phantom 6000 also comes with a waterproof T-Zip feature, which helps to seal the boot and keep water and snow out as you hit the mountains.
 Plus, this boot can fit wide, meaning if you’ve got wider feet, these might be good boots for you.

-Scrapa’s Phantom 6000 Boots are made for all-weather usage and come with a semi-automatic crampon-compatible ErgoFit system that brings all-around directional flexibility, meaning the boots are made to move with you.
-Also designed with Rear randing locks at the heel, you’ll get excellent climbing performance whenever you wear these boots.
+Scarpa's Phantom 6000 Boots are made for all-weather usage and come with a semi-automatic crampon-compatible ErgoFit system that brings all-around directional flexibility, meaning the boots are made to move with you.

 These boots feature 200 grams of Primaloft insulation that will keep your feet warm for many hours.
 Primaloft is a warm and water-resistant material that is great for boots but is less durable than other insulates.
 Over time, the fibers may cluster and be slightly less comfortable.